usnistgov/v2-validation/parser/README.md

 # HL7 Instance model

+## What is an Empty Field, Component ?

+    Note that whitespaces will cbe counted when computing the length

 ## HL7 Null value

     *HL7 does not care how systems actually store data within an application.
 When fields are transmitted,